aiven/devportal/docs/products/cassandra/howto/enable-cross-cluster-replication.rst

 Enable CCR with CLI
 -------------------

-You can enable CCR for your new or existing Aiven for Apache Cassandra service using CLI.
+Using CLI, you can enable CCR for

+* New Aiven for Apache Cassandra service by :ref:`creating a totally new CCR service pair <new-ccr-service-pair>` or
+* Existing Aiven for Apache Cassandra service by :ref:`adding a CCR peer service in another region to an existing service <new-ccr-peer-service>`.

 .. note::